| Instructor | Prof. Don Batory | batory@cs.utexas.edu |

 Final grades will be determined approximately by the following scheme:

-Homework grades will be used to help decide borderline cases for final grades.
+Homework grades and class participation is used to decide borderline cases for final grades.

 Extenuating Circumstances |